Key takeaways:

 Top 13 most common domain extensions

-We’ve laid out the basics, now let’s go over the most common domain names used on the internet according to Statista’s 2024 data
+We’ve laid out the basics, now let’s go over the most common domain names used on the internet according to Statista’s 2025 data.
+Currently, .com, .org and .de are the top common domain extensions online.

 The .com extension stands for “commercial,” and was originally intended for businesses and commercial entities.
 Over time, it became the go-to domain for almost everything—from eCommerce stores to blogs to personal websites.